juju/docs/src/en/getting-started.md

 this is part of the magic of Juju: it isn't just about deploying services, Juju also knows how to connect them together.

-Installing shouldn't take long. you can check on how far Juju has got by running the command:
+Installing shouldn't take long.
+You can check on how far Juju has got by running the command:

 ```bash